ionos-cloud/module-ansible/docs/api/container-registry/registry.md

   <tr>
   <td>features<br/><mark style="color:blue;">dict</mark></td>
   <td align="center">False</td>
   <td>Optional registry features.
-Format: 'vulnerability_scanning' key having a dict for value containing the 'enabled' key with a boolean value Note: These are all enabled by default, some may incur additional charges - see individual feature descriptions for details.
-Vulnerability scanning for images.
-Note: this is a paid add-on</td>
+Format: 'vulnerability_scanning' key having a dict for value containing the 'enabled' key with a boolean value
+ Note: Vulnerability scanning for images is enabled by default.
+This is a paid add-on, please make sure you specify if you do not want it enabled</td>
   </tr>
   <tr>
   <td>name<br/><mark style="color:blue;">str</mark></td>